cloudwiser/recognition/README.md

 See `python3 recog_uploader.py --help` for the set of arguments available and, in the case of `host`, `username` and `password` required.

 At the time of writing, the script doesn't support anonymous FTP login nor check for the presence of previously uploaded image files.
-Another couple of TODO's...or pull request ;-)
+Another TODO's or...

 ##### Pull requests

-Always welcome :-)
+These are very welcome :-)

 ##### Background reading